Nest Stays

 Dry Season vs. Rainy Season

 The experience differs significantly between seasons.
 In dry season (November through May), trails are dusty but predictable, rivers are calmer, and weather is more reliable.
 In rainy season (June through October), trails get muddy (which many riders enjoy), rivers have higher water levels for better rafting, and waterfalls are fuller for canyoning.
+The rain usually comes in afternoon bursts, so you can often do a morning activity and have the rain clear by late afternoon.

 What to Wear and Bring Across All Activities